Be Still and Know that I am God – The Meaning of Be Still Will Surprise You

 Meditation has changed my life.
 I know that’s a pretty bold statement, but it’s true.
 You can listen to the story and specifically what changed.
 If you have never practiced meditation, I’ve created a very simple guided meditation CD taken from Psalms 46:10 – “Be Still and Know that I am God.”
 I encourage you to practice being still and learning to listen to God and the Spirit within you.

-The Guided Life Ezine is filled with encouragement and additional resources to help you live the life God intended you to live.
+Want encouragement on your spiritual path?
+Subscribe to The Guided Life Ezine.
 It’s free.
 You can join our community by filling in your name and primary email address at the top of this page.